JackDerksen/dev-env/README.md

 # Tmux Configuration
 [tmux.conf](https://github.com/JackDerksen/dev-env/tree/main/nvim)

-My minimal Sonokai themed Tmux configuration.
+My minimal Sonokai-themed Tmux configuration.
 A few sensible plugins, these are all I personally need.
 Tmux-resurrect in particular is a lifesaver!

 ![image](https://github.com/user-attachments/assets/4eb2b147-bf6e-424a-97e0-14f8a8a1a878)